HALF MOON BAY GRAFFITI ABATEMENT PROGRAM

 For answers to the most frequently asked questions and a detailed fact sheet on safe removal, please click here

-Residents can report and remove graffiti through the Graffiti Abatement Hotline at (650) 712-7310 or via email at
+Residents can report and remove graffiti through the Graffiti Abatement Hotline at (650) 712-7310, and press "2" for graffiti, or via email at

 To report graffiti vandalism in progress, residents should call 911.
 If you want to report information about “taggers” anonymously, please call the HMB Sheriff Sub Station at (650) 726-8288.